-As a rule, we work in the high season, and at this time the region is dry and warm, so the likelihood of a severe storm, due to which it will be necessary to postpone the tour, is very small.
-However, in matters of the weather, you cannot be 100% sure of anything, so in such situations the tour is postponed.
-In this case, all the details will be discussed with you individually.
+As a rule, we work in the high season, and at this time the region is dry and warm, so the probability of a strong storm, due to which the tour will have to be postponed, is very small.
+However, in matters of weather, you cannot be 100% sure of anything, so the tour is postponed in such situations.
+In this case, all details will be discussed with you individually.

-You rent a yacht entirely for your group.
-You decide among yourself who will be in which cabin.
-As a rule, cabins do not differ much from each other in terms of space and comfort.
-If you are not booking a yacht, but a separate cabin, then you can choose from the options that are currently available.
+You rent the yacht entirely for your group.
+You decide among yourselves who will be in which cabin.
+As a rule, the cabins do not differ much from each other in terms of space and comfort.
+If you are not booking a yacht, but a separate cabin, then you can choose from the options that are available at the moment.

-Almost half of all people face this unpleasant phenomenon to one degree or another, but fortunately, there are several simple things that will help you in such a situation.
-Here they are: Seasickness on a yacht what to do?
+Almost half of all people experience this unpleasant phenomenon to one degree or another, but luckily there are a few simple things that can help you in this situation.
+Here they are: Seasickness on a yacht, what to do?

-The cost of tickets is not included in the tour price, you buy tickets yourself separately.
+The price of the tickets is not included in the price of the tour, you buy the tickets separately.
 But our experts are ready to help you in this matter.
-They will advise you on how, where and when it is best to do it.
+They will advise you how, where and when it is better to do it.